JesusAcuna/Date_Fruit_Classification_Keras/README.md

 To exit the environment just type exit, when you are in the environment

     exit

+For this project I used this libraries:
+- flask          : to build the web service framework
+- tflite-runtime : lite tensorflow library for prediction
+- requests       : to make request to the web service
+- joblib         : to load the normalization object
+- scikit-learn   : to apply the normalization transformation to our request

+## 5. Data

 ## Instructions on how to run the project